-This pressure can be of tremendous magnitude and can be demonstrated by a technique that is used by early Egyptians.
-That is split a rock and insert a wooden stalk that is completely dry in the crevices of the rocks and soak them in water.
-It was used to cleave stone blocks.
+This pressure can be of tremendous magnitude and can be shown by a technique that is used by early Egyptians.
+It was used to break stone blocks.
+Split rock and insert a wooden stalk that is completely dry in the crevices of the rocks and soak them in water.

 Different types of organic substances have different imbibing capacities.
-Proteins have a very high imbibing capacity than starchless and cellulose least.
+Proteins have a very high imbibing capacity compared to starch and cellulose has the least.
 That is why proteinaceous pea seeds swell more on imbibition than starchy wheat seeds.

 Significance of Imbibition